Loopring/protocols/DESIGN.md

 To limit the number of onchain token transfers (or having to have a special FeeHolder contract like in protocol 2 for efficiency) we force all fee payments to be done to offchain balances.
 This allows all fee payments (to the wallet, operator and burnrate) to be done using at most a single onchain transaction.

 We could even force all fee payments to be done from offchain balances so we never need to do onchain transfers for fee payments.

+### Maker vs Taker

+A DEX could decide which order is the maker and which is the taker.
+Different fees could be used depending on the type.

+### Market Orders

+A DEX could probably simulate a market order by creating a limit order with some safe limit price.
+To allow a single 'market order' to fill multiple other limit orders at different prices, no margin should be paid by the market order owner.
+The price paid by the 'market order' should be precisely the price of the limit orders.

 ## Burn Rate